Why Memory Matters

 Common questions

 Can I use OpenCouch without memory?
-Yes — guest mode stores nothing to disk.
-Same responses, no continuity.
+Yes — a no-memory session stores nothing to disk (same responses, no continuity).
+It is called incognito mode in the web app and guest mode in the TUI.

 What if the agent remembers something wrong?

-Delete individual facts, sessions, or rules anytime via /memory forget
+Delete individual facts, sessions, or rules anytime.
+On the Memory

 What happens to old sessions?
 Summaries older than 30 days stop appearing in active context but remain stored for your review.

 Can I export my data?
-Everything lives in a local SQLite database you control.
-Copy, back up, or inspect with any SQLite tool.
+Durable memory lives in the configured local backend you control.
+With the recommended Postgres path, back up the local database; with the legacy SQLite fallback, copy, back up, or inspect with any SQLite tool.